Malith and SIU-Edwardsville host Southern Indiana - WTOP News

 Edwardsville, Illinois; Thursday, 4:30 p.m.
 EST

-BOTTOM LINE: SIU-Edwardsville hosts Southern Indiana after Ring Malith scored 24 points in SIU-Edwardsville’s 66-61 victory against the Western Illinois Leathernecks.
+BOTTOM LINE: SIU-Edwardsville faces Southern Indiana after Ring Malith scored 24 points in SIU-Edwardsville’s 66-61 win against the Western Illinois Leathernecks.

-The Cougars have gone 3-2 at home.
-SIU-Edwardsville averages 76.8 points while outscoring opponents by 10.3 points per game.
+The Cougars are 3-2 on their home court.
+SIU-Edwardsville is 1-0 in games decided by 3 points or fewer.

-The Screaming Eagles are 0-2 in conference matchups.
-Southern Indiana allows 76.5 points to opponents while being outscored by 4.9 points per game.
+The Screaming Eagles are 0-2 in conference games.
+Southern Indiana ranks sixth in the OVC with 34.3 rebounds per game led by Tolu Samuels averaging 8.1.

+The Cougars and Screaming Eagles face off Thursday for the first time in OVC play this season.

-TOP PERFORMERS: Malith is averaging 17.4 points and 5.4 rebounds for the Cougars.
-Jordan Pickett is averaging 1.6 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Malith is shooting 34.3% from beyond the arc with 1.8 made 3-pointers per game for the Cougars, while averaging 17.4 points and 5.4 rebounds.
+Jordan Pickett is shooting 34.7% and averaging 8.3 points over the last 10 games.

-Ismail Habib is scoring 17.9 points per game with 4.7 rebounds and 3.1 assists for the Screaming Eagles.
-Cardell Bailey is averaging 13.9 points and 5.8 rebounds over the last 10 games.
+Ismail Habib is averaging 17.9 points and 3.1 assists for the Screaming Eagles.
+Kaden Brown is averaging 2.2 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Cougars: 6-4, averaging 74.8 points, 32.8 rebounds, 13.9 assists, 7.6 steals and 3.9 blocks per game while shooting 44.4% from the field.
 Their opponents have averaged 69.0 points per game.